 Make the most of the cooler temperatures by getting outdoors for walks or hikes.
 On a clear day you’ll have wonderful green views and you can enjoy an energetic hike in the mountains without the scorching heat of summer.
 Cape Town has wonderful hiking trails for all abilities.

-The Pipetrack hike around (not up!)
-Table Mountain is a good winter walk.
+The Pipetrack hike around Table Mountain is a good winter walk.
 Although it’s very exposed in the summer heat, that is less of an issue during Cape Town’s winter.
 You’ll be able to enjoy the scenery, including the king proteas, South Africa’s national flower, which bloom June to October.
-Click here to check availability and book: Pipetrack hike for whole family on Table Mountain.
+Pipetrack hike for whole family on Table Mountain.

-For gentler walks stroll along the Atlantic Seaboard on the Sea Point Promenade, explore the magnificent beaches in and around Cape Town or enjoy the seasonal blooms at Kirstenbosch.
+For gentler walks, stroll along the Atlantic Seaboard promenade at Sea Point, explore the magnificent beaches in and around Cape Town or enjoy the seasonal blooms at Kirstenbosch.

 Winter is the best time to see flowers in Cape Town

 You’ll be awestruck by the backdrop of mountains and the lush greens of the Western Cape during the winter months.
 Thanks to the rain, flowers bloom throughout the winter but especially in late August and September before the full heat of the summer.
-During flower season, which is slightly changeable each year according to rainfall and temperatures, the West Coast National Park is carpeted with blooms.
+During flower season the West Coast National Park is carpeted with blooms.

-You’ll find spring blooms in Kirstenbosch too.
-Click here for a seasonal guide to the flowers you’ll see in Kirstenbosch National Botanical Garden.
+You’ll find spring blooms in Kirstenbosch gardens too.
+Here’s a seasonal guide to the flowers you’ll see in Kirstenbosch National Botanical Garden.

 Catch a Cape Town winter sunrise